Topological Quantum Liquids with Long-Range Couplings

-{\bf \em Power law behaviour. --} We now show that the characteristics of the infinite-range model are to a large degree robust when the couplings, in Eq.~\rf{eq:powerlaw}, take the more physical power law form.
+{\bf \em Power law behaviour. --} We now show that the characteristics of the infinite-range model are robust when the couplings, in Eq.~\rf{eq:powerlaw}, take the more physical power law form.
 To demonstrate this we perform a numerical treatment of a finite chain for various $\alpha$.
 Even though a real spectrum of the semi-infinite chain cannot be obtained numerically, we show that, rather surprisingly, its properties are manifested in the entanglement spectrum~\citep{Li}.
-This spectrum is the set of eigenvalues of the entanglement Hamiltonian $H_E= - \ln \rho_A$, defined through the reduced density matrix $\rho_A=\tr_B\ket{\Psi}\!\bra{\Psi}$ for a chain bipartitioned into region $A$ and its complement $B$, where $\ket{\Psi}$ is the many-body ground state of the system.
+This spectrum is the set of eigenvalues of the entanglement Hamiltonian $H_E= - \ln \rho_A$, defined through the reduced density matrix $\rho_A=\tr_B\ket{\Psi}\!\bra{\Psi}$ for a chain bipartitioned into region $A$ and its complement $B$, where $\ket{\Psi}$ is the many-body ground state of the system~\cite{Titus}.
 Unlike the real spectrum of a finite chain, that has necessarily two ends, a choice of region $A$ can give rise to a single virtual boundary.
+In this case the entanglement spectrum hosts degenerate zero modes, indicating the presence of Majorana edge modes in the same way as a local chain.
+Fig.~\ref{fig:ealpha} shows that this holds for any $\alpha$.
+Thus, the topological phase can be diagnosed with the same tools and criteria as a local chain.

-In this case the entanglement spectrum hosts a Majorana edge mode at zero entanglement energy for any value of $\alpha$, as shown in Fig.~\ref{fig:ealpha}.
-This is in agreement with the analytical solution of the semi-infinite case with $\alpha=0$ derived in the previous section, thus demonstrating the robustness of the $E=0$ states to finite range couplings.
+The zero energy entanglement mode is in agreement with the analytical solution of the semi-infinite case with $\alpha=0$ derived in the previous section, thus demonstrating the robustness of the $E=0$ states to finite range couplings.
 It also demonstrates the physical relevance of the semi-infinite chain as its spectrum is manifested in the correlations of the ground state of a finite system.
 Interestingly, the entanglement eigenstate has a power-law decay, instead of the exponential decay which we obtained in Eq.~\rf{eq:semi}.
-This is attributed to the actual finite size of the chain (see Appendices).
+This is a manifestation of the non-local couplings on the correlations across the partition (see Supplemental Material).
 For a bipartition in which the two regions interface at two separated points, the system is described by an open finite entanglement Hamiltonian.
-In this case the spectral degeneracy of the end state is lifted due to the long-range coupling between them.
+In this case the spectral degeneracy is lifted due to the long-range coupling between the edge states.